This post may contain affiliate links, which help keep this content free. (Full disclosure)

 You can freeze dip for up to 3 months.
 Place dip in an airtight container or heavy duty freezer bag, and store in the freezer.
 Thaw in the fridge overnight and stir before serving.

 There are so many ways to serve this caramelized onion dip.
 I love to serve it with a variety of dippers for scooping!
 Here are a few of my favorites:

-This easy homemade French onion dip recipe with cream cheese is a party fave and perfect snack!
-See how to make caramelized onion dip with just 6 ingredients and 30 minutes.
+This 30-minute homemade French onion dip recipe is a party fave!
+Make caramelized onion dip fast with onions, sour cream, and cream cheese.

 Serving size: ¼ cup

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Want to save this recipe?

 Create a free account to save your favorite recipes!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂